image credit: Light And Dark Studio/shutterstock.com

 - If a visitor has trouble hearing, it’s important to have subtitles in any of the videos embedded on your website.
 This also holds true for any audio components on your website, such as offering text translated versions of podcasts.

 - Your website’s font size and color can be difficult for a visitor to read, resulting in many abandoned sessions.
 You’ll want to use a suitable font size in standard paragraph copy (around 12-14 point font), and ensure that any text is still readable when it’s displayed on a colored background.

 Keeping your website ADA compliant isn’t just beneficial for your audience; it’s mandatory by law.
 If your b2b company is looking to implement some website design changes, thinkdm2 can provide the guidance you need.
-Our experience in b2b website development can help you create a website that’s fully optimized and easy for your visitors to navigate.
+Our experience in b2b website design can help you create a website that’s fully optimized to increase website engagement and make it easy for your visitors to navigate.